philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 ---
 path: "/terminal"
 date: "2019-12-20"
-title: "A Designer's Guide to the Terminal"
+title: "A Designer’s Guide to the Terminal"
 description: "You can learn how to use the terminal in a fairly short amount of time.
-You don't need a C.S. degree.
-You don't need to know how to hack any mainframes."
+You don’t need a C.S. degree.
+You don’t need to know how to hack any mainframes."
 image: "https://react.design/social/terminal.png"
 ---
 <style>